Biden pushing lower prescription drug costs in midterm press

 “From prescription drugs, to health insurance, to energy bills, and so much more,” he said.
 “We’re standing up for working people and their right to get a raise and get a better job.”

-The White House said Biden will also sign an executive order that will direct the U.S. Department of Health and Human Services to look for additional ways to lower drug costs.
+Biden also signed an executive order that will direct the U.S. Department of Health and Human Services to look for additional ways to lower drug costs.

+The Inflation Reduction Act signed into law earlier this year already requires that Medicare begin bargaining over the price of a handful of drugs starting next year.
+The agency is fine-tuning how that process will work, hiring new employees for a drug pricing division and is expected to pick the first 10 drugs that will be negotiated in 2023.

+The new law will lower drug costs for the 49 million people on Medicare in a number of other ways that have been less controversial.
+It makes vaccines free, caps monthly out-of-pocket insulin costs at $35, and limits out-of-pocket drug expenses at $2,000 starting in 2025.

 By COLLEEN LONG